PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 ## Introduction
 ---

-Unreal Engine 5 had its production ready release recently, it came together with the new Lyra sample project from Epic Games containing a lot of goodies.
+Unreal Engine 5 had its production ready release recently, and it came together with the new Lyra sample project from Epic Games containing a lot of goodies.

-In this blog post we'll be taking a look at the *CommonLoadingScreen* plugin in specific and I'll run you through how to set it up and use it in your own projects, trust me it is incredibly easy.
+In this blog post we'll be taking a look at the *CommonLoadingScreen* plugin in specific and I'll run you through how to set it up and use it in your own projects; trust me it is incredibly easy.

+Though I do assume that you have some basic knowledge of how to use an IDE (like Rider or Visual Studio) and read code.

-We'll be going through plugin installation & basic setup and setting up unique loading screens based on context the same way Epic did with their Lyra content sample.
+We'll be going through plugin installation, basic setup and setting up unique loading screens based on context the same way Epic did with their Lyra content sample.

 Source: [Lyra Project](https://www.unrealengine.com/marketplace/en-US/product/lyra)

 ## Installation
 ---

 The CommonLoadingScreen plugin is not natively included in UE5 and is a Lyra project native plugin, so this is where we'll have to extract it from.
-You can choose to just copy over the plugin source, this is what I'll be doing so we can modify the source code slightly later, or you can package it and install it to your engine version if you want.
+You can choose to just copy over the plugin source to your project or you can package it and install it to your engine version if you want.
+In this tutorial, I’ll be copying the plugin to the project so we can modify the source code slightly.
 Though I should note that by default there are some issues you'll have to clear up manually if you attempt to package the plugin such as giving BlueprintCallable functions categories and possibly shortening folder or class names because it's likely to go over the 260 character limit.

 You can find the plugin in `LyraStarterProject/Plugins/CommonLoadingScreens`, proceed to copy this over into your own `<MyProjectName>/Plugins` folder and thats pretty much it for the setup outside the engine if you only want a basic loading screen.

+Please note that copying this plugin over will require that your project is a c++ project and *not* a blueprint only project.
+If you want some documentation on how to convert your project check out this guide from (Incanta Games)[https://wiki.incanta.games/en/plugins/install-as-project-plugin].

 ## Basic setup
 ---